Traveling to Disney Parks during Covid-19: What you need to know before you go - KESQ

 However the rest of the resort, as well as The Disneyland Hotel, Disney’s Paradise Pier Hotel, Disneyland Park and Disney California Adventure Park, remain closed for normal operations.

-Hong Kong Disneyland reopened on February 19 for the third time since the start of the pandemic.
+Hong Kong Disneyland reopened in February — the third reopening for the park since the start of the pandemic.

 Disneyland Paris was originally scheduled to reopen on February 13.
 However, the park announced it is moving its reopening date to April 2 “due to the prevailing conditions in Europe.”